 - (1) As a mission of the inter- university research institute, NIPS promotes and conducts collaborative researches.
 The "Collaboration Promotion" section is in charge of facilitation of joint researches utilizing the facilities of NIPS.
 It responds to inquiries about available research facilities and laboratories suitable to achieve research aims, and also coordinates the joint research.
 Thus, it serves as a sort of "concierge" of joint research with NIPS.
-It also calls for requests of facilities and experimental techniques which researchers wish to have in NIPS.
-To advertise the collaborative research activity of NIPS, we organized in 2016, 2017 and 2018, NIPS research meetings in universities outside of NIPS.
-In 2019, we plan to organize one meeting again outside of NIPS. - (2) NIPS, in cooperation with NIBB, started "Supporting Platform for Advanced Bio-Imaging" project supported by JSPS KAKENHI in April 2016.
+It also call for requests of facilities and experimental techniques which researchers wish to have in NIPS.
+To advertise the collaborative research activity of NIPS, we organized in 2016, 2017, 2018 and 2019, NIPS research meetings in universities outside of NIPS.
+In 2020, we plan to organize one international meeting outside of NIPS. - (2) NIPS, in cooperation with NIBB, started "Supporting Platform for Advanced Bio-Imaging" project supported by JSPS KAKENHI in April 2016.
 In this framework, the "Advanced Research Support" section serves to promote support for advanced imaging techniques using optical microscope, electron microscope and fMRI.
-Another activity of this section is to support "The Next Generation Brain Research" Project.
+The 2nd activity of this section is to support "The Next Generation Brain Research" Project.
 It is to organize a symposium of wide-ranged brain science researchers including the ones belonging to MEXT priority research areas.
-This activity was succeeded from the former "Comprehensive Brain Science Network" ended in 2016. - (3) NIPS has been in charge of supply of monkeys for brain science experiments, as a part of National Bio-Resource Project.
+This activity was succeeded from the former "Comprehensive Brain Science Network" ended in 2016.
+The 3rd activity is to support the activity, as an administration office of the core organization, of "Brain Mapping by Integrated Neurotechnologies for Disease Studies (Brain/MINDS)" project, a large scale national project of the Japan Agency for Medical Research and Development (AMED). - (3) NIPS has been in charge of supply of monkeys for brain science experiments, as a part of National Bio-Resource Project.
 This time the "Primate Model Development" section in the "Supportive Center for Brain Research" was moved to the "Center for Collaborative Research" as a new section named "National Bio-Resource (NBR) Project", clarifying the responsible section for the project.
 In 2017, the primary responsible role of NBR Project was transferred from NIPS to the Primate Research Center in Kyoto University.
 NIPS will continue to cooperatively contribute to the activity of NBR Project. - (4) The aim of the "Visiting Collaborative Research Project" section is to facilitate collaborative researches with researchers staying in NIPS using a sabbatical leave.
 The section was moved from "Center for Multidisciplinary Brain Research" which was closed in 2016.
-In 2019, NIPS will promote this activity by calling for sabbatical researchers. - (5) The "International Collaborative Research Project" section is a laboratory run by a visiting professor from abroad who stays for a significantly long time in NIPS.
+In 2020, NIPS will promote this activity by calling for sabbatical researchers. - (5) The "International Collaborative Research Project" section is a laboratory run by a visiting professor from abroad who stays for a significantly long time in NIPS.
 The laboratory is run up to for 3 years.
-From 2017, Professor Denis Le Bihan (Former Director of Neurospin in France) is serving as a P.I.
+From 2017 to 2019, Professor Denis Le Bihan (Former Director of Neurospin in France) served as a P.I., and he will continue to take the role from 2020.

-In summary, the "Center for Collaborative Research" plays a critical role in the promotion of various collaborative research activities, including inter-university research, advanced bio-imaging support, supply of monkeys for experiments, and domestic as well as international research collaborations.
+In summary, the "Center for Collaborative Research" plays critical roles in the promotion of various collaborative research activities, including inter-university research, advanced bio-imaging support, supply of monkeys for experiments, and domestic as well as international research collaborations.